basedCRM/NFT-Minting-Dapp/README.md

 .:.

-This style of minter is one where someone calls a Mint() and then there is a sequence for the tokenURI -- which is the address of the .json file listed above.
+This style of minter is one where someone calls a Mint() and the next json file in sequence gets attached to that NFT.

-The json file gets attached to that NFT, and there is a max number of NFTs that can be minted in the set, using a mint price which is set both in the contract, and also in the mainmint.js component.
+There are a max number of NFTs that can be minted in the set.
+There is a mint price which is set both in the contract, and also in the mainmint.js component.
+There is a max number of mints which can be called by one wallet.

+These are all set in the contract.

 This is set for a collection of 69 NFTs.